mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 status.
-The Admiralty, in its evaluation efforts, has thus far deployed the ships in over-sized squadrons of 10 to 20 vessels and has committed them to op- erations only with the Navy’s major battle fleets.
+The Admiralty, in its evaluation efforts, has thus far deployed the ships in over-sized squadrons of 10 to 20 vessels and has committed them to op-erations only with the Navy’s major battle fleets.

 **TL15 Tons Cost (MCr)**

 Hull 3,000 tons, Streamlined — 180
 Reinforced — 90
 Armour Bonded Superdense, Armour: 4 115.2 57.6
-M-Drive Thrust 6 (energy efficient) 180 396
+M-Drive Thrust6 (energy efficient) 180 396
 J-Drive Jump-4 305 457.5
 Power Plant Fusion (TL15), Power 3,540 177 354
 Fuel Tanks J-4, 8 weeks of operation 1,236 —